 Headaches and neck pain are the most common form of pain.
 Your primary care doctor may recommend you have further evaluation for your headaches because of an underlying condition.
-Physicians at NeuroSpine Institute can pinpoint the problem and develop a personalized pain management plan to address conditions.
+Physicians at NeuroSpine can pinpoint the problem and develop a personalized pain management plan to address conditions.

 A Migraine Headache is defined as a headache that can last from 4 hours to 3 days.

 - pain is usually moderate to severe; there is a pulsating sensation and often only affects one side of the head.

 - may be associated with nausea, vomiting, sensitivity to light and sound